5 top tips to achieve your welcome flow goals

 Add value immediately.
 Use your welcome flow to tell new subscribers what’s in store – how frequently you will be sending emails, what they can expect to gain from them – and then follow through on those promises.

-Welcome flows are also an opportunity to present your company.
-This is the perfect opportunity to tell your new subscribers who you are, what you do and why they should be a part of that.
-Tell and sell your core brand story, key differentiators from competitors, and provide information on different aspects of your offering – and track what they click on to learn more about what they care about.
+Tell and sell your core brand story, key differentiators from competitors, and provide information on different aspects of your offering and track what they click on to learn more about what they care about.

 2. Deliver on your promises and provide helpful resources